Anti-social behaviour

 If you are being disturbed it may be because:

-- the neighbours are behaving normally, but the sound insulation in the floors and walls may not be good enough to cut out the sounds of everyday living.
+- The neighbours are behaving normally, but the sound insulation in the floors and walls may not fully stop the sounds of everyday living, such as noise from doors banging occasionally, DIY and washing machines.

 Approaching your neighbour